-Findings in the 2016 survey include:
+Findings in the 2017 survey include:

-- 16% of respondents recalled seeing the ad after watching the video. - Of those who recalled the ads, 18 percent state they now pick up their pet waste more often, eight percent state that they now properly dispose of motor oil, and 14 percent state they plan to fertilize fewer times per year. - When shown the Only Rain Down the Storm Drain logo, 61 percent of the respondents recognized it compared to 54 percent in 2013.
-This increase is statistically significant and indicates that awareness of the logo has increased over time. - The two channels that were most strongly associated with recall of the ad were Cartoon Network and Animal Planet.
-In fact, the highest numbers of impressions (2.8 million) were delivered on Cartoon Network. - In a new question for 2016 to understand the barriers to taking action, 40 percent of the respondents felt they were most prevented from taking action to protect clean water because they didn't know what to do.
+- 24% of respondents recalled seeing the ad after watching the video.
+This is a significant increase from 2016 (16%). - Of those who recalled the ads, 19 percent state they now pick up their pet waste more often, six percent state that they now properly dispose of motor oil, and 14 percent state they plan to fertilize fewer times per year. - When shown the Only Rain Down the Storm Drain logo, 62 percent of the respondents recognized it compared to 54 percent in 2013.
+This increase is statistically significant and indicates that awareness of the logo has increased over time. - The four channels that were most strongly associated with recall of the ad were Cartoon Network (43% of those who watched this channel recalled the ad), Animal Planet (36%), History Channel (34%), and National Geographic (32%).
+In fact, the highest numbers of impressions (2.8 million) were delivered on Cartoon Network. - 38 percent of the respondents felt they were most prevented from taking action to protect clean water because they didn't know what to do.

-- In another new question added in 2016, approximately one-third (34%) indicated that email newsletters with reminders and quick tips and/or online resources would help them take action to protect clean - Interestingly, the number of respondents who prefer to receive information from online sources has decreased from a high of 57 percent in 2012 to 40 percent in 2016.
+- The majority of respondents (64%) indicated that email newsletters with reminders and quick tips and/or online resources would help them take action to protect clean water. - Interestingly, the number of respondents who prefer to receive information from online sources has decreased from a high of 57 percent in 2012 to 40 percent in 2016.
 Television (19%), newspaper and community newsletters were equally preferred information sources.
 This suggests that a future outreach effort might include reaching homeowners through their Community Associations.